 Tobramycin injection comes as a liquid to be injected intravenously (into a vein) or intramuscularly (into a muscle).
-When tobramycin is injected intravenously, it is usually infused (injected slowly) over a period of 20 to 60 minutes once every 6 or 8 hours.
-The length of your treatment depends on the type of infection you have.
+When tobramycin is injected intravenously, it is usually infused (injected slowly) over a period of 20 to 60 minutes as frequently as every 6 hours but may be given less often depending on your age or other factors.
+Your doctor will decide how often you should receive tobramycin, The length of your treatment depends on the type of infection you have.

 You may receive tobramycin injection in a hospital or you may administer the medication at home.
 If you will be receiving tobramycin injection at home, your healthcare provider will show you how to use the medication.
 Be sure that you understand these directions, and ask your healthcare provider if you have any questions.